consequently/consequently-hugo/content/writing/psp.md

 type: unpublished
 kind: article
 status: In Progress
-citation: "The Philosophical Signifiance of the Paradoxes (to appear in the <em>Oxford Handbook of Philosophical Logic</em>)"
+citation: "The Philosophical Significance of the Paradoxes (to appear in the <em>Oxford Handbook of Philosophical Logic</em>)"
 tag: psp
 file: psp.pdf
 date: 2023-12-13